Approaching the end of life

 What about the cost of my care?

-Medical care provided by the NHS is free of charge, including care in hospices and hospitals.
+Medical care provided by the NHS is free of charge, including care in hospices and hospitals and at home.
 However, you may be asked to pay towards some of the costs of your personal or social care, including getting care at home or staying in a care home or nursing home.
 This can depend on the care needed, where you live and how much savings or income you have.
 You can speak to your GP, nurse or to social care services about what care is available.

 If someone has to apply for benefits on someone else's behalf, they will require a DS1500 form (if the person is eligible for benefits such as attendance allowance, or disability living allowance).
 For more information, please visit the preparing page on this site.